Alex-Beng/OSCubeSolver/README.md

 This script only neet to get the up/down states of ULF faces, and may try multiple solutions, which will be interactive.

 1. get the ULF faces' up/down string.
 0 for down, 1 for up.
-2. run the program and input the up/down string
+2. run the program and input the up/down string, the program will output the possible solutions one by one.
-3. follow the instruction, and try to solve the cube
+3. try the solution, type new up/down string will speed up(~3 algs)

 ## Use `main.py` to solve